Thank you for reading our post, please rate this article at the end.

 Consider Privacy

 In group camping, not everyone is comfortable sharing their living space.
-Personal living space is also important for couples with kids around.
+A personal living space is also essential for couples with children around.

-Therefore, when picking a camping tent for a family, consider those with a room divider to offer some potential separation.
-There are many group tents that will allow you to separate the tent into “rooms” if needed.
+Therefore, when choosing a camping tent for a family, consider those with a room divider to provide some separation.
+Many group tents will allow you to separate the tent into “rooms” if needed.

 Get Multiple Tents

-Sometimes, investing in multiple smaller tents makes much more sense than a bigger group camping tent.
+Sometimes, investing in multiple smaller tents makes more sense than a single, larger group camping tent.

-I advocate for a larger tent that holds everyone and everything, but it should also be small enough to fit the available space in a typical campsite.
-Unless you’re boondocking, understand that most campsites usually have a designated spot for setting up a tent.
-Most spots have tent pads, which are fairly level but won’t accommodate the huge tents.
+I advocate for a larger tent that accommodates everyone and everything, but it should also be compact enough to fit within the space available at a typical campsite.
+Unless you’re boondocking, most campsites typically have a designated spot for setting up a tent.
+Most spots have tent pads, which are fairly level but won’t accommodate the massive tents.

-Chances are, even if you’re not in a regulated campsite or won’t go anywhere crazy camping, know there’re restrictions out there.
+Chances are, even if you’re not in a regulated campsite or won’t go anywhere for crazy camping, you should know there are restrictions out there.
 A larger tent means you’ll need to find an even larger flat location for setup.

-Plus, if you care more about privacy and get a single tent with fake wall dividers, and crappy curtains, your kids may blindly run through.
+Plus, if you care more about privacy and get a single tent with fake wall dividers and crappy curtains, your kids may run through it blindly.

 So, you might as well consider getting multiple smaller tents for everyone.
 Having a separate space for everyone is nice and is more fun than bunking together.

 See, I’m always willing to dig deeper into my pockets when selecting a family tent to ensure I’m happy.
-The problem with cheap group tents is most are flimsy, lack waterproofing, and the available mesh is less than stellar.
+The problem with cheap group tents is that most are flimsy, lack waterproofing, and the available mesh is subpar.
 The floor tent on the cheap family tents is less than substantial, and the rainfly usually doesn’t have enough coverage.

-Even then, I would caution that you don’t spend much money on a family tent, especially if you plan to camp once or twice a year.
+Even then, I would caution against spending a lot of money on a family tent, especially if you plan to camp only a few times a year.
 Get a decent tent and a worthy tent.

 Tent features